dokato/connectivipy/README.md

 python setup.py install
 ```

-Option 2: Download ZIP from the menu on the right, unzip it and go
+Option 3: ZIP (the most recent version)

-in terminal to that folder.
+Download ZIP from the menu on the right, unzip it and go in terminal to that folder.
 Than just execute:

 ```
 python setup.py install